vercel/next.js/examples/route-handlers/README.md

 # Basic API routes example

-Next.js ships with [API routes](https://nextjs.org/docs/api-routes/introduction) which provides an easy solution to build your own `API`.
+Next.js ships with [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) which provides an easy solution to build your own `API`.
 This example shows how to create multiple `API` endpoints with serverless functions, which can execute independently.

 ## Deploy your own